NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

 Besides unit tests, you can also test this bot with real data.
 First, set up an Ethereum Mainnet RPC in your `forta.config.json` file, then enable the debug mode in `agent.config.ts` by setting the `DEBUG` flag to `true`.
 This will mainly make it possible to test the initialization step.
-Now, build the bot using `npm run build` and then run:
+Now, run the following command to execute the bot in a block range:

 ```
-npx forta-agent run --range 15419040..15419043
+npm run range 15419040..15419043
 ```

 The bot will, in the initialization step, get all potential borrowers through